ilius/pyglossary/README.md

 A tool for converting dictionary files aka glossaries.

 The primary purpose is to be able to use our offline glossaries in any Open Source dictionary we like on any OS/device.

-More popular glossary formats have higher priority.
+There are countless formats, and my time is limited, so I implement formats that seem more useful for myself, or for Open Source community.
+Also diversity of languages is taken into account.
+Pull requests are welcome.

 Screenshots
 -----------